CityOfDetroit/ddot-info/README.md

 ### Running the development server

-You should be able to run the development server with the `netlify dev` command.
+You can run the development server with the `netlify dev` command.

 This will run a local Functions server that mirrors how the serverless functions operate in production.

-In order to deploy this site to production, you would need a Netlify account.
+You can also use `gatsby develop` to run the development server without the serverless functions (which support real-time data fetching).

 ### Per-release data fixes, to be performed with each release